Total Pageviews

 It was as if, Sysiphus had been provided with a bulldozer to move that boulder up and down the hill.

 And then, Bang!
 Pop!
 Pow!
-Just as I was feeling like saying, This is the life! along came the first of those text messages.
-The phone lay on the counter too far away for me to see the messenger and I eyed the thing askance.
+Just as I was feeling like saying, This is the life! along came the first of those wicked text messages.
+The phone lay on the counter too far away for me to see the messenger, and I eyed the thing askance.
 I think that's the word I'm looking for.
 It means an untrusting look, to look with suspicion as if expecting something to pop out and bite me in the ankle.

 You may recall that it was a text message that started the rannygazoo involving Lupe and my Aunt Maggie.
 The posting is called, An Aunt's Curse, but I wouldn't bother reading it now--not germane (closely or significantly related; relevant; pertinent).